im-ukr/ChatNest/README.md

 This project is a chat user interface developed using JavaScript, specifically with React.
 The backend is handled by ChatEngine.io

-To get started with the ChatNest application, ensure that NPM (Node Package Manager) is installed on your system.
+To get started with this ChatNest webApp, ensure that NPM (Node Package Manager) is installed on your system.

 To run the website, clone the director, `cd` into it with your terminal: